pmq20/libsquash/README.md

 1. Added extra API's, see below.
 1. Added CMake so that Xcode and Vistual Studio Projects could be easily generated
 1. Made it compile on 3 platforms simultanesly: Windows, Mac OS X and Linux
-1. Added travis-ci for Linux and Darwin CI; appveyor for Windows CI; and Coverity Scan
+1. Added travis-ci for Linux and Darwin CI; appveyor for Windows CI
 1. Added test fixtures and C-level tests

 ## Building